mpagels/react-and-morty/README.md

 - got to the `Projects` tabs
   ![board1](assets/project_board1.png)
-- choose `Projects` (not Projects beta) and click `New project` -
+- choose `Projects` (not Projects beta) and click `New project`
-- move it in the board to the "on progress" tab, that indicates, that you are working on the issue
   ![board1](assets/project_board2.png)
 - give the board a meaningful name, like `Development` and choose as a `Project template` -> `Basic kanban`
   ![board1](assets/project_board3.png)
 - click then `Create project`
 - go now to the `Actions` tab
   ![board1](assets/action.png)
 - click `Create all issues for the project` and then `Run workflow` and again `Run workflow`